 - Equities SE

 - Equities HK

 There is also the ability to trade through the Metatrader 4 platform, something that most of you should be familiar with.
 It is the industry standard, and there are multiple versions available.
 This is integrated with Autochartist as well, one of the best tools out there to identify trading patterns such as wedges, flags, or EMA breaks.
-This is available on all time frames, and of course all markets.
-This platform right along with this tool is a trusted combination for traders around the world, and of course will have a familiar feel for most of you.
+This is available in all time frames, and of course, all markets.
+This platform, right along with this tool, is a trusted combination for traders around the world, and of course, will have a familiar feel for most of you.
 It also course has the ability to run on mobile phones and has been tested over several years, meaning that it is an extraordinarily reliable platform.